 Most shingle manufacturers provide a 10-year warranty on algae resistance.
 The shingles are treated with algicide which helps fight off the growth of algae for about ten years.
 Once the algicide has worn away, your roof is open season for a free-for-all of algae spores to collect.
 Once the algae have fought its way through the limestone, it begins to dislodge granules and expose the asphalt.

 Now you must be thinking, what can I do?
 Well, you can be a friendly Canadian and let the baby fungi grow up to be significant and robust adult fungi, or you can take action.

 If you enjoy doing it yourself and are brave enough to set up a ladder and walk along your roof, there are various roof cleaner products on the market that can be used to fight moss, algae, and mildew.
-If you feel more comfortable on the ground, seek out a professional roofing contractor in your area to provide an assessment and maintenance plan for your roof.
+If you feel more comfortable on the ground, seek out a professional roofing contractor in Vancouver in your area to provide an assessment and maintenance plan for your roof.